-These criteria set out, on the one hand, quality objectives, and, on the other hand, profile objectives for certain criteria.
-The achievement of all quality objectives is necessary for internal accreditation.
+These criteria set out, on the one hand, quality targets, and, on the other hand, profile targets for certain criteria.
+The achievement of all quality targets is necessary for internal accreditation.

-The failure to achieve profile objectives however does not affect internal accreditation-all profile objectives are established by the university itself.
+The failure to achieve profile targets however does not affect internal accreditation-all profile targets are established by the university itself.
 They are principally aligned with university policy targets (e.g. related to guidelines on teaching and learning) or to recognised best practice in appropriate categories.
 Achievement of a profile target only needs to be addressed and demonstrated within the assessment process if the faculty selects a specific profile in the relevant area to be documented for the relevant degree programmes.

-Assessment of target achievement is principally carried out in decentralised quality round tables [Qualitätsrunden] and is validated by means of a scientific central procedure (internal accreditation).
+Assessment of target achievement is principally carried out in decentralised quality reviews [Qualitätsrunden] and is validated by means of a central scientific procedure (internal accreditation).